kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 Stores Helm charts and configuration values for deploying components (like Airflow) on a Kubernetes cluster, such as GKE (Google Kubernetes Engine).

 This folder contains:
-- `values.yaml`: Custom Helm values for intializiing Airflow onto Kubernetes Cluster
+- `values.yaml`: Custom Helm values for intializing Airflow onto Kubernetes Cluster
 - `pod_templates/`: Kubernetes pod templates for execution via KubernetesExecutor

 ### 🚀 What this project aims to do: